stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 ![](/uploads/balancing-strategy-and-daily-execution.PNG)

 Most leaders and motivated employees are great at ideation, planning and coming up with a 1 to 3 year strategy tree.
 In fact, many studies have shown how leaders of all demographics rate themselves highly on their ability to do those things.
 The challenge is execution.
-As Chris Sacca, an investor in Twitter and Uber, famously said: “Ideas are cheap, execution is everything!”.
+As Chris Sacca, an investor in Twitter and Uber, famously said:
+     “_Ideas are cheap, execution is everything!_”.

 ### OKR design thesis for #stratapp